Dental Anxiety Bountiful, UT

 My child struggles to sit still.
 Will they still receive care?

 Yes.
 We prepare our team to work with children and help them become accustomed to sitting in the dentist’s chair.
-For children who struggle to sit still, sedation dentistry options work well to keep them calm enough for us to perform our cleanings and exams.
+For children who struggle to sit still, we work with them to keep them calm enough for us to perform our cleanings and exams.

 Additionally, our team moves at their pace and answers all questions that they may have about our procedures.
 We believe that patients of all ages deserve to have information about the care they are receiving.
 As a result, we do our best to explain our processes to them in child-friendly terms.